skeeto/skeeto.github.com/_posts/2021-09-14-Billions-of-Code-Name-Permutations-in-32-bits.markdown

 approach is to keep a database of previously-generated names, and to consult this database when generating new names.
 That works, but there's an even better solution: use a random permutation.
-Done well, we don't need to keep track of previous names, the generator won't repeat until it's exhausted all possibilities.
+Done well, we don't need to keep track of previous names, and the generator won't repeat until it's exhausted all possibilities.

-Further, the total number of possible code names, 4028, is suspiciously shy of 4,096 a power of two (`2**12`).
+Further, the total number of possible code names, 4028, is suspiciously shy of 4,096, a power of two (`2**12`).
 That makes designing and implementing an efficient permutation that much easier.

 ### A linear congruential generator